cwatkins/grammarly-for-developers/examples/editor-sdk-document-domain/readme.md

 This demo shows how to configure the [documentDomain](https://developer.grammarly.com/docs/api/editor-sdk/editorconfig#documentdomain) for the [Grammarly Text Editor SDK](https://developer.grammarly.com/).

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-document-domain?file=/public/index.html).

 ## How it works

 [index.html](./public/index.html) and the other HTML files in this repository contain `div contenteditable` elements.
 We've added the Grammarly Text Editor Plugin to these elements by wrapping them with the `<grammarly-editor-plugin>` web component.
 The plugin displays Grammarly suggestions as users enter text.